 There is no in-seat entertainment in Virgin 737 business class, only wireless streaming of content.
 A Samsung Galaxy tablet is provided.
 This is difficult to use during meal service.

 The omelette was one of the best egg dishes I’ve ever had in the air.
-This wasn’t surprising -Virgin Australia domestic business class dining is generally of a very high standard.
-However, while the natural muesli was presented well, unfortunately it was quite dry and difficult to eat, even with milk.
+This wasn't surprising – domestic business class dining is generally of a very high standard.
+However, while the natural muesli was presented well, unfortunately, it was quite dry and difficult to eat, even with milk.

-We enjoyed our Virgin Australia 737 business class flight, but for the same points, you can get a vastly better experience flying A330 Virgin business class (named ‘The Business) as you’ll see below.
+We enjoyed our 737 business class flight, but for the same points, you can get a vastly better experience flying A330 Virgin business class (named ‘The Business) as you’ll see below.

 |Flight number:||VA 679|